nnarhinen/nnarhinen.github.com/_posts/2011-01-15-Serving-large-xml-files.md

 XmlWriter is not that well known amongst PHP-developers.
 It’s basically a wrapper for libxml’s xmlWriter API.
 With XmlWriter you can (in theory, at least) flush the contents to the output-pipe before you have even processed all data on your server.
 That way you can start processing the data clientside before the download is even complete.
 The processing and “editing” capabilities are a bit more limited than with DOMDocument, and you need to handle the document hierarchy yourself.

-Here’s a sample I wrote:
+Here's a sample I wrote:

 ```php

 $start = microtime(true);
 header('Cache-Control: no-cache, must-revalidate');
 header('Expires: Mon, 26 Jul 1997 05:00:00 GMT');